tonyfischetti/bow-wow/README.md

    before this is considered a "production-ready" analysis.

    Just as one example, the breed names used do not appear to come from a tightly-controlled vocabulary.
-For example, Pit-bulls (this author's favorite breed) are referred to by _at least_ 6 different names in the data.
+For example, Pitbulls (this author's favorite breed) are referred to by _at least_ 6 different names in the data.
 Though in this particular instance its probably due to attempts to subvert breed-specific rules/legislation, the problem extends to